 Big or small firm?

 Usually, large firms have massive overhead, which implies that they would have to pay more hourly rates.
-Large firms also have more advantage over smaller ones.
+Large firms also have more advantages over smaller ones.
 Over the past two decades, lawyers have chosen to specialize in particular fields.
 Therefore, having one lawyer might limit the extent of legal services your firm receives.
 While large companies can afford to hire specialized attorneys for their legal needs, small firms might be unable to meet these expenses and should consider hiring a general business attorney.
 Denver business law attorney firms could offer a wide range of legal services which can come in handy if your business in the said city is in need of legal counsel.

 How do I find a lawyer?